Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Quantum Error Mitigation/Suppression

 In Measurement Error Mitigation (MEM) we apply an inverted transition matrix representing the probability of a bitflip $\ket{0} \leftrightarrow \ket{1}$ occurring for a given qubit \cite{bravyi2021mitigating}.
 More specifically, for a qubit $k$ we evaluate a $2 \times 2$ matrix where element $A_{ij}^{(k)}$ represents the probability of preparing state $\ket{i} \in \{\ket{0},\ket{1}\}$ and measuring state $\ket{j} \in \{\ket{0},\ket{1}\}$.
 Tensoring qubits together allows us to infer the joint probabilities of preparing $\ket{\bm{i}} \in \{\ket{0},\ket{1}\}^{\otimes N}$ and measuring $\ket{\bm{j}} \in \{\ket{0},\ket{1}\}^{\otimes N}$ by taking products over the individual qubit marginals

 applying $A^{-1}$ to any subsequent noisy measurement results provides a rectified readout distribution.

 This makes a strong assumption that quantum measurements are independent; Nation \textit{et al.} demonstrate a breakdown of this technique in the presence of correlated measurements \cite{nation2021scalable}, however constructing the fully coupled transition matrix is not in general feasible.
-Furthermore, MEM is unaware of errors that occur during circuit execution and \textit{only} treats readout error, hence we defer to additional QEM techniques for this.
 The \textit{mthree} package \cite{nation2021scalable} was utilized to implement MEM for our simulations.
+We note there are alternative techniques that do make such assumptions on the nature of the readout error, such as Twirled Readout Error Extinction (TREX), which leverages the idea of twirled measurements \cite{van2022model}.